-Renowned marathon legend Steve Moneghetti sprints through some questions on what keeps him fighting fit.
+Renowned marathon legend Steve Moneghetti answers questions on keeping fighting fit.

 Two things you currently do in your training that provide the greatest benefit?